Ureongi gaksi: Chinese tradition

-The tale of a snail turning into a woman has been orally passed down not only in Korea but in China as well.
-An example of the tale's Chinese versions would be Dengyuanzuo (鄧元佐) in a collection of novellas titled Jiyiji (集異記 Collection of Strange Stories).
+The tale of a snail turning into a woman, called "螺 女" ("Snail Maiden"), has been orally passed down not only in Korea but in China as well, where it appears as a popular tale.
+In the story, a youth brings home a river snail from the water's edge, where it transforms into a beautiful young woman; she takes care of the household and lives with the human youth as his wife.

+In Chinese tradition, the tale has a long literary history, with thirty tales extant since ancient times, reaching a "mature form" by the time of the Wei and Jin Dynasties.
+An example includes Dengyuanzuo (鄧元佐) in a collection of novellas titled Jiyiji (集異記 Collection of Strange Stories).
 There is also Luonuxing (螺女形) in a story collection titled Soushen houji (搜神後記 Sequel to Records of the Strange) compiled by the poet Tao Qian (陶潛, 365-474 BC).

 Chinese folklorist and scholar Ting Nai-tung stated that the snail woman or fairy fulfills the role of "the mysterious housekeeper" par excellence in Chinese stories.
 Tales of this sort are attested in ancient Chinese literature, by the time of the ancient Jin dynasty.
-In his own typological classification of Chinese folktales, he also established its own subtype for the story, type 400C, "The Snail Wife".
+In his own typological classification of Chinese folktales, he also established its own subtype for the story: type 400C, "The Snail Wife".

 On the other hand, researcher Haiwang Yuan argues that the story originated in 677 AD in China.
 In this original version, the snail-wife was actually a heavenly envoy who came to help, not marry, the human farmer.

+According to Chinese folktale researcher Li Shouhua, the story is rooted in China's agrarian culture.